 Sourabh Shukla, Ph.D.

-Sourabh is a CSE BME Research Assistant Professor and has been a member of the Steinmetz lab since 2010.
+Sourabh is a BME Research Assistant Professor and has been a member of the Steinmetz lab since 2010.
 His work has been focused on evaluation of structure-function relationships of viral nanoparticles (VNP) and developing VNP-based platform technology for drug delivery and imaging applications.
 His current research interest lies in development of viral nanoparticles based cancer vaccines and immunotherapies.
 Prior to his current work at Steinmetz lab he did post-doctoral research at the Bar-Ilan University, Israel (2008-2010) working on the development of nanoparticle-based anti-viral therapies.
 Sourabh obtained his PhD from the National Chemical Lab in Pune, India (2007).

 Patricia Lam, Ph.D.